mermaid-js/mermaid/packages/mermaid/src/docs/community/docker-development.md

 [Install Docker](https://docs.docker.com/engine/install/).
 And that is pretty much all you need.

-Optionally, to run GUI (Cypress) within Docker you will also need X11 server installed.
+Optionally, to run GUI (Cypress) within Docker you will also need an X11 server installed.
-Maybe you already have it installed, so check it first:
+You might already have it installed, so check this by running:

 ```bash
 echo $DISPLAY
 ```

-If variable `$DISPLAY` is not empty, then it must be working.
-Otherwise install it.
+If the `$DISPLAY` variable is not empty, then an X11 server is running.
+Otherwise you may need to install one.

 ## Setup and Launch